Understanding Form 1099-K

 Process To Complete a Form W-9

 Dwolla cannot accept the Form W-9 information in any format other than through the link that has been provided to you.
 This helps to ensure security and accuracy of the information collected.
-If you need a new Form W-9 sent to you, please contact support@dwolla.com.
+If you need a new Form W-9 link sent to you, please contact dwolla1099-k@dwolla.com.

 A TIN is a Taxpayer Identification Number.
 Typically, for an individual, this is a Social Security Number (SSN) for U.S. citizens or an Individual Taxpayer Identification Number (ITIN) for non-citizens.
 For a business, the TIN is an Employer Identification Number (EIN).
 These numbers are issued to you or your business by the IRS.
 More information is available on the IRS website.